davorg/dmp/chapters/chapter02.md

     close(IN) || die "Can't close $input: $!";
     close(OUT) || die "Can't close $output: $!";

 This will certainly work well for as long as we receive our input data in a file and are expected to write our output data to another file.
 Perhaps at some point in the future, the programmers responsible for our data source will announce that they have written a new program called `data_writer`, which we should now use to extract data from their system.
-This program will write the extracted data to its STDOUT.
-At the same time the programmers responsible for our data sink announce a new program called data_reader, which we should use to load data into their system and which reads the data to be loaded from STDIN.
+This program will write the extracted data to its `STDOUT`.
+At the same time the programmers responsible for our data sink announce a new program called data_reader, which we should use to load data into their system and which reads the data to be loaded from `STDIN`.

 In order to use our program unchanged we will need to write some extra pieces  of code in the script which drives our program.
 Our program will need to be called with code like this: